Edward Scissorhands: Plot

 One snowy evening, an elderly woman tells her granddaughter the story of a young man named Edward, who has scissor blades for hands.

 Many years earlier, Peg Boggs, a door-to-door Avon saleswoman, drives to the decrepit Gothic mansion where Edward lives, perched on a hill overlooking Peg's stereotypically pastel suburban neighborhood.
 The creation of an old inventor, Edward is an ageless humanoid.
 The inventor homeschooled Edward but died from a heart attack before giving Edward hands, leaving him unfinished.
 Peg finds Edward alone and offers to take him to her home.
 She introduces Edward to her husband, Bill, their young son, Kevin, and their teenage daughter, Kim.
 Edward falls in love with Kim.
 As their neighbors are curious about the new houseguest, the Boggses throw a neighborhood barbecue welcoming him.
 Most of the neighbors are fascinated by Edward and befriend him, except for the eccentric religious fanatic Esmeralda and Kim's supercilious boyfriend, Jim.

 Edward repays the neighborhood for their kindness by trimming their hedges into topiaries, progressing to grooming dogs and later styling the hair of the neighborhood women.
 One of the neighbors, Joyce, offers to help Edward open a hair salon.
 While scouting a location, Joyce attempts to seduce him but scares him away.
-Joyce lies to the neighborhood women that Edward forced himself on her, reducing their trust in him.
+Joyce lies to the neighborhood women that Edward raped her, reducing their trust in him.
 Edward's dream of opening the salon is ruined when the bank refuses him a loan.

 Jealous of Kim's attraction to Edward, Jim takes advantage of his naivety by asking him to pick the lock on his parents' home so he can steal his father's electronic goods and sell them to buy a van.
 Edward agrees, but when he picks the lock and enters the house, a burglar alarm is triggered and walls come down, trapping him inside.
 Jim flees, and Edward is arrested.
 The police determine that a lifetime of isolation has left Edward without any common sense or morality; thus, he cannot be criminally charged.
 Edward nevertheless takes responsibility for the robbery, telling Kim that he did it because she asked him to.
 Consequently, he is shunned by the entire neighborhood except for the Boggs family.